Huntington Bancshares Incorporated (HBAN) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Huntington Bancshares Incorporated (HBAN) is $15.24, which is $4.48 above the current market price.
-The public float for HBAN is 1.43B and currently, short sellers hold a 3.02% of that float.
-On March 30, 2023, HBAN’s average trading volume was 19.99M shares.
+The average price point forecasted by analysts for Huntington Bancshares Incorporated (HBAN) is $14.32, which is $4.25 above the current market price.
+The public float for HBAN is 1.43B, and currently, short sellers hold a 3.02% ratio of that floaft.
+The average trading volume of HBAN on April 06, 2023 was 20.27M shares.

 HBAN’s Market Performance

-The stock of Huntington Bancshares Incorporated (HBAN) has seen a 6.38% increase in the past week, with a -25.98% drop in the past month, and a -19.23% fall in the past quarter.
-The volatility ratio for the week is 3.34%, and the volatility levels for the past 30 days are at 5.73% for HBAN.
-The simple moving average for the last 20 days is -8.32% for HBAN stock, with a simple moving average of -18.04% for the last 200 days.
+HBAN’s stock has seen a -2.65% decrease for the week, with a -23.60% drop in the past month and a -23.12% fall in the past quarter.
+The volatility ratio for the week is 3.69%, and the volatility levels for the past 30 days are at 5.98% for Huntington Bancshares Incorporated The simple moving average for the last 20 days is -3.20% for HBAN stock, with a simple moving average of -20.05% for the last 200 days.

 Analysts’ Opinion of HBAN